-Random indexing [34] is a word-based co-occurrence statistics technique used in resource discovery to improve the performance of text categorization.
-Random indexing offers new opportunities for a number of large-scale Web applications performing the search and reasoning on the Web scale [35].
+Random indexing [37] is a word-based co-occurrence statistics technique used in resource discovery to improve the performance of text categorization.
+Random indexing offers new opportunities for a number of large-scale Web applications performing the search and reasoning on the Web scale [38].
+We used Random Indexing to determine the similarity index (based on the words' co-occurance statistic) between the terms in a closed document collection, such as Wikipedia or Linked Life Data (see Figure 12).

-The main challenges of the random indexing algorithms lay in the following:
+The main challenges of the Random Indexing algorithms lay in the following:

-Huge and high-dimensional vector space.
+- Huge and high-dimensional vector space.
 A typical random indexing search algorithm performs traversal over all the entries of the vector space.
 This means, that the size of the vector space to the large extent determines the search performance.
 The modern data stores, such as Linked Life Data or Open PHACTS consolidate many billions of statements and result in vector spaces of a very large dimensionality.
 Performing Random indexing over such large data sets is computationally very costly, with regard to both execution time and memory consumption.
 The latter poses a hard constraint to the use of random indexing packages on the serial mass computers.
-So far, only relatively small parts of the Semantic Web data have been indexed and analyzed.
+So far, only relatively small parts of the Semantic Web data have been indexed and analyzed. - High call frequency.
+Both indexing and search over the vector space is highly dynamic, i.e., the entire indexing process repeats from scratch every time new data is encountered.

-Figure 10.
-MPI-based parallel implementation of Airhead Search
+Figure 13.
+MPI-based parallel implementation of Airhead Search.